Inflectra/rapise-documentation/docs/Intro/devops.md

 ## Jenkins (and all others)

-Rapise has commend line interface and produces test reports in XML and Text formats.
+Rapise has command line interface and produces test reports in XML and Text formats.
 This is the key for integration with other tools.
 Use [Jenkins integration](https://www.inflectra.com/Support/KnowledgeBase/KB300.aspx) as an example.